Add an in-product experience to a website

 Generic search token authentication

 This authentication method requires you to create an API key that’ll be used as the generic search token to authenticate all users of your IPX search interface.
-This means that IPX users will only have access to indexed content that’s accessible to everyone, while indexed content that’s secured via a repository’s permissions system won’t appear in search results in IPX.
+This means that IPX users will only have access to indexed content that’s accessible to everyone.
+Indexed content that’s secured via a repository’s permissions system won’t appear in search results in IPX.

 The API key is used to authenticate your IPX interface to execute queries in the Coveo Search API and send Coveo Usage Analytics (Coveo UA) events to Coveo.